Best daily deals

 The Xiaomi Mi Band series has long set the pace for other budget wearables to follow.
 In that sense, it’s a no-brainer to purchase the Mi Band 7 if you are shopping for an affordable fitness companion for your wrist.
 However, you should think twice if you already own a Xiaomi Mi Band 6.

 On paper, the Mi Band 7 excels in several areas, but the Mi Band 6 will likely still serve its users well for months if not years to come.
 So, should you upgrade if you already own a Mi Band 6?
-Not immediately, anyway.
+We don’t suggest it.

-That said, you’ll need to remember that the Mi Band 7 is an entry-level fitness tracker, so expect it to lack several higher-end features you’ll find on premium smartwatches and fitness trackers.
+If you’re coming from a more mature smartwatch for a feature-filled fitness tracker, you’ll need to remember that the Mi Band 7 is an entry-level product.
+Expect it to lack several higher-end features you’ll find on premium devices.
 This includes sensors like an ECG, smarts like onboard music storage or music streaming, and message replies.
 If you don’t need these features and are simply seeking a basic fitness tracker, the Mi Band 7 is a solid bet.

 What reviewers are saying about the Xiaomi Mi Band 7